security AuthN & AuthZ¶

 Common to all Authenticators - environment variables¶

-- sets a global duration for any Authenticator using the same format as the commandline parameter.
+EPICS_AUTH_CERT_VALIDITY_MINS - sets a global duration for any Authenticator using the same format as the commandline parameter.

 PVACMS Defaults - Parameters¶